Signal Processing over Time-Varying Graphs: A Systematic Review: Applications

-\textbf{1) Social science:} In social science, time-varying graph signal processing (GSP) has emerged as a powerful tool for analyzing dynamic graph datasets, offering insights into evolving relationships, behaviors, and social interaction patterns.
+In social science, TVGSP and TVGNN emerged as powerful tools for analyzing dynamic datasets, offering insights into evolving relationships, behaviors, and social interaction patterns.
 Applications in this domain span various areas, such as opinion dynamics, community detection, anomaly detection, and modeling social behavior.

-\emph{Opinion Dynamics and Influence Propagation:} TV-GSP is employed to study opinion dynamics and influence propagation across social networks, where individual nodes represent users or entities and edges represent their interactions over time.
-By treating these interactions as signals propagating across a dynamic network, TV-GSP enables the tracking of how opinions, behaviors, or sentiments spread and evolve.
-Enron~\cite{shetty2004enron} dataset serves as a prime example of how opinion and information diffusion can be tracked within an organization by analyzing dynamic interactions over time.
-This dataset captures email exchanges, offering a temporal sequence of internal communication and opinion exchanges among employees.
-Additionally, dynamic embedding techniques, such as Reddit and Wikipedia in \cite{kumar2019predicting} model user and entity behavior trajectories, allow predictions of future interaction and influence trends.
-By applying TV-GSP to these datasets, researchers can model the spread of information and identify patterns of influence within the corporate environment.